chrissimpkins/naked/README.md

 • Contributions to the source and feedback are definitely welcomed!
 Please submit any bug reports with the GitHub issue tracker.

-• Feel free to contact me with questions @csimpkins on Twitter.
+• Feel free to contact me with questions @csimpkins on Twitter or @simpkins on ADN.